fbpx

 It doesn’t matter if it’s a popular topic or not.

-The reason why I suggest you stick to a popular topic is because if you’re looking to get a lot of traffic so you can make a decent sum of money with ads, then you’re going to need a lot of people to look for the things that you’re writing about.
+The reason why I suggest you stick to a popular topic is that if you’re looking to get a lot of traffic so you can make a decent sum of money with ads, then you’re going to need a lot of people to look for the things that you’re writing about.

 If I choose to write about Keto, then I know there are millions of people looking up topics on Keto so I have a good chance of getting a lot of people to my site.